5 Tips for Sudden Homeschool Students and Parents

-Due to the coronavirus pandemic, some parents are learning how to homeschool their kids for the first time.
-If you're one of them, here are some tips to help get you through.
+Due to the pandemic, some parents are learning to homeschool their kids for the first time.
+If you're one of them, here are tips to help get you through.

 Many parents around the country are settling into an unexpected new role: substitute teachers for their school-age kids.
 Daniel Katz, PhD, Assistant Professor and Chair of the Department of Education Studies at Seton Hall University, works with new teachers who are getting their sea legs in the classroom.
 As a parent himself, Katz wants to offer tips to help make school-at-home work for everyone.